-Earlier this morning, the nominees for the 86th Academy Awards were announced in a ceremony at the Academy of Motion Picture Arts and Sciences’ Samuel Goldwyn Theater in Beverly Hills following a fairly easy and straightforward voting process.
+This morning, the nominees for the Oscars were announced in a ceremony at the Academy of Motion Picture Arts and Sciences’ Samuel Goldwyn Theater in Beverly Hills following a fairly easy and straightforward voting process.

 Actually, scratch that: The voting process that determines which films and actors become Oscar nominees is a long and complicated undertaking that involves more than 6000 voting members and hundreds of eligible films, actors, actresses, directors, cinematographers, editors, composers, and more.
 To even be eligible for a nomination—let alone win that coveted gold statue—involves a strict procedure governed by specific guidelines, all tied to the illustrious history of the Academy itself.
 Here’s a little bit of insight into just how the nominations work, and how they’re chosen.